-Old man and The Twilight Guests is a wonderful short story of an old man being revisited by familiar fond memories of old friends who have long since past.
-A wonderful short story by the American author and poet Josephine Dodge Daskam, who wrote a series of short stories based on her own experiences.
+Old man and The Twilight Guests is a wonderful short story of an old, man revisited by familiar fond memories of old friends who have long since past.
+A wonderful short story by the American author and poet Josephine Dodge Daskam wrote a series of short stories based on her own experiences.
 With the addition of some illustrations, and only a few—slight—changes to enhance a more modern reading experience, we hope you enjoy this short story.

 The Twilight Guests